Color Inconsistency from HDR

 The color of the dark objects (pears) is the same in both images.
 The color consistency is preserved.

-However, because the first acquisition is optimized for the dark objects, the brightest object in the scene (banana) is saturated.
-Saturation will likely cause issues, e.g., if we want to classify objects based on color.
+However, because the first acquisition is optimized for dark objects, the brightest object in the scene (the banana) is saturated.
+Saturation will likely cause issues if we want to classify objects based on color.
 To overcome this problem, we can rearrange the acquisition settings.
-For the first acquisition we select the one optimized for the brightest object in the scene (banana).
+For the first acquisition, we select the one optimized for the brightest object in the scene (banana).
 The second is optimized for the dark objects (pears).
-Now, we see that the color consistency is preserved with bright and dark objects captured together and separately.
+We see that the color consistency is preserved with bright and dark objects captured together and separately.
 In addition, the brightest object (banana) is not saturated.

 HDR capture of a dark scene (Color Mode: UseFirstAcquisition)